-9. Recruitment Strategy
+8. Recruitment Strategy

 Through the recruitment process, Council will be targeting prospective employees who have a rural or horticultural background who already reside in the prospective district area of operation or have sufficient resources to relocate to the area.
-One of the attributes of the operational positions with Council is that all of the positions have a high degree of self-management with employees responsible for the day-to-day operations in their designated operational districts.
-This positional attribute can be used by Council in the recruitment process.
+One of the attributes of the operational positions with Council is that all of the positions have high degree of selfmanagement with employees responsible for the day to day operations in their designated operational districts.
+This positional attribute can be used by Council in recruitment process.

-Due to the increasing use of technology by Council, prospective employees will need to be familiar with information technology.
-This particularly applies to BIS reporting requirements being introduced in the second half of 2017.
+Due to the increasing use of technology by Council, prospective employees will need to familiar with information technology.